mshagirov/pythonlab/_01-introduction/04_variables_types.md

 that stores a value.
 The value of a variable represents a specific type of data such as a number or a text.

-It is very simple to define a varible in Python, all you need is:
+It is very simple to define a varible in Python, all you need is to *assign* a value to the variable with `=`.

 ```python
 variable_name = value
 ```

-where `variable_name` is any alphanumeric sequence of characters that starts with a letter or an underscore `_`.
+- `variable_name`: *Variable name* can be any alphanumeric sequence of characters that starts with a letter or an underscore `_`, e.g., `abc`, `ABC123`, `_abc123`.
+- `value`: *Value* can be any value with a built-in or valid user defined *type*, where the type refers to the type of the data stored in the memory, e.g., a text.

+For example, the following defines a variable `name`, uses it in a f-string, and prints the result.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>